 What's the best age to take Social Security?

-When to take Social Security depends mostly on how long you expect to live.
-The longer you think you'll live, the more it makes sense to wait until full retirement age to take benefits.
+How long you expect to live is a particularly important factor in determining how to get the most out of Social Security by maximizing the dollars you are paid.
+Usually, the longer you think you'll live, the more it makes sense to wait until full retirement age to take benefits.

 As a rule of thumb, if you think you'll live at least until 80, you'll probably want to take Social Security on or after full retirement age (67 for most people).
 Otherwise, you'll probably want to take Social Security before full retirement age.

-If you want to get a more accurate picture of your Social Security estimate and build a retirement plan that doesn't leave money on the table, try Harbor's Planner for free.
+If you want to get a more accurate picture of your Social Security estimate and optimize a Social Security strategy for your unique situation, so you don't leave $1,000's of dollars on the table, try Harbor's Planner for free.